 Learn how to use HDRP with FPS Sample

-The FPS Sample uses the latest rendering pipeline.
-Use the project to learn how to employ some of the latest features like layered materials, HDR lights, post-filters and light modes in HDRP.
+The FPS Sample uses the High Definition Render Pipeline (HDRP).
+Use the project as inspiration on how to use Unity features like layered materials, HDR lights, post-filters and light modes in HDRP.

-Two of the people behind the project, Lead Dev, Peter Andreasen, and Technical Art Director, Martin Kümmel Vestergaard, talk about creating graphics in the sample game and what they think you can get out of it.
+In this video, two of the people behind the project, Lead Developer Peter Andreasen and Technical Art Director Martin Kümmel Vestergaard, talk about their approach to creating graphics in the sample game and what they think you can learn from it.

 How to get started